tpetricek/Research.TypeProviders/pldi-2016/edits.md

 upper bound).
 We corrected the error pointed out by reviewer E (the case for handling nullables now results in `\ceil{lub(\sigma1, \sigma2)}`).

 > (2) Substantiate the claim that the inference is predictable / stable

+A general theory of predictability and stability of type providers is a topic for a separate paper, but we include a brief observation about F# Data in newly added Section 6.5.
+Briefly, it states that when a new sample is added to an existing set of samples, the inferred shape can change only in certain limited ways (i.e. certain parts may become optional) - and so user code only need to be changed in limited ways.
+This is one practically important property (which would not hold for some probabilistic approaches).

 > (3) Add clarification of how XML is handled & discuss mixed-content XML nodes